alinebiath/robot-framework-testes-api-themoviedb/README.md

 - Install Python 2.7.15
 - An ASCII editor of your preference (i.e. VSCode, Atom, RIDE, etc)

-**Installing required Python libraries** </br>
+**Installing required Python libraries** </br> </br>
-With the pre satisfied conditions, the libraries required to run the tests must be installed with command below:
+With the pre-conditions satisfied, the libraries required to run the tests must be installed with command below:
 ```sh
 Windows
 pip install -r requirements.txt